 Treating Children with a Mental Illness

 Earlier this year a new mental health resource was designed to help parents recognize some of the signs of mental illness in young children.
 It is very common for adults to be confused and ill-equipped when it comes to helping children work through some difficult symptoms.
-People tend to think of childhood as a happy and care-free time but some children can exhibit some emotional and behavior problems that are hard for parents to understand.
+People tend to think of childhood as a happy and care-free time but some children can exhibit some emotional and behavioral problems that are hard for parents to understand.

 The best hope is for children to have parents and health providers who are proactive about treating and addressing any symptoms of mental illness before they become more problematic in the future.
 If they are caught early enough parents can help prevent certain symptoms from evolving into a full-fledged disorder that will affect the child throughout their life.
 Prevention and intervention are crucial for avoiding the type of social problems that can occur for children with mental health problems once they reach adulthood.

-With therapy or counseling, proper medication and attention to their behavior it is possible for parents to reduce a child’s mental health symptoms and keep them socially adapted.
-In order to become a more functional and responsible adult it is crucial that children get the right treatment and parents remain vigilant about the progression of their illness.
+With therapy or counseling, proper medication, and attention to their behavior it is possible for parents to reduce a child’s mental health symptoms and keep them socially adapted.
+In order to become a more functional and responsible adult, it is crucial that children get the right treatment and parents remain vigilant about the progression of their illness.
 Although not all children are diagnosed with full psychiatric disorders, it is important that their mental health be addressed as they grow up.